 Why do rangers use high-end binoculars?

 Because of the nature of their job, Rangers have to go through all kinds of weather conditions, seasons, and landscapes.
-Because high-end binoculars are built to withstand rugged conditions, they are a perfect piece of equipment to bring along in their kit.
+Because high-end binoculars are built to withstand rugged conditions, they are the perfect piece of equipment to bring along in their kit.
 The coatings and materials used in high-end binoculars are both lightweight and ultra-strong, ensuring that they can withstand some serious hits and still keep performing under pressure.

 Additionally, fogging can be an issue when it comes to cheap binoculars used in wet conditions in combination with sudden temperature fluctuations – but not in their high-end counterparts.
 Because of environmentally sealed housings and the quality of glass and lens coatings used in top binoculars, they perform reliably, no matter the weather condition.